chrisnoonan98675/site/xl-deploy/concept/getting-started-with-the-satellite-module.markdown

 - 5.0.0
 ---

-The XL Deploy satellite feature lets you to execute deployments on remote data centers.
+The XL Deploy satellite module lets you to execute deployments on remote data centers.
 It includes:

 * An efficient system for transferring files
 * Executing deployment tasks transparently on satellite servers